kontor-project/blog/content/post/composite-aircraft-building-materials-and-methods.md

 * Wood
 * Honeycomb

 The most common of these are foams.
 Core materials alone aren't enough to maintain the structure integrity; they are a bit like sponges.
 To hold everything together, the core is built inside a reinforcement "shell".
 This shell is responsible for most of the strength of the structure.
-The three main reinforcement materials:
+The three main reinforcement materials are:

 * Carbon fiber
 * Fiberglass
 * Kevlar

-In the end, you can think of the bond between core and reinforcement materials to be like a foam kiss
+In the end, you can think of the bond between core and reinforcement materials to be like a marshmallow dipped in chocolate:

 ![Image](/composite-aircraft-building-materials-and-methods/foam-kiss.jfif)

-The reinforcement materials come as some sort of cloth like structure, which needs to be molded into shape, and hardened.
+The reinforcement materials are some sort of cloth like structure, which needs to be molded into shape, and hardened.
 To solidify the reinforcement materials, resin is used.
 These are the resins used the most:

 * Polyeseters (like the Bondo I used last week)
 * Vinyl esters